 Minorities are defined to include individuals of Native American or Alaskan Native, Asian, Black or African American, Hispanic or Latino, Native Hawaiian or Other Pacific Islander, and Two or More Races.

 The above is based on employees' self-identification or other information believed by the Company to be reliable.
+Some countries do not permit the collection or reporting of some or all of the above types of data.

 Financing